make-all/tuya-local/README.md

 ## Fan gotchas

-In my experience, fans can be a bit flaky.
+In my experience, Goldair fans can be a bit flaky.
 If they become unresponsive, give them about 60 seconds to wake up again.

+## Humidifiers and dehumidifiers

+Dehumidifiers can be represented either by the humidifier or the climate entity type.
+There are advantages and disadvantages to both.
+Humidifiers can also be represented by the climate entity type, however the on state will show as "Dry", since the climate component does not have a "Humidify" mode.
+The climate component has built in support for temperature and humidity sensors, and fan control, while the humidifier component does not.
+The default card for a humidifier component will display and allow adjustment of the target humidity, while the climate card expects to work with temperature.

 ## Kogan Switch gotchas